dvc0310/dashboard/README.md

 ### Running the Dashboard

-To launch the dashboard, you have to specify the paths to the outage and PP&E data files.
-You can do this via command-line arguments.
+To launch the dashboard, specify the paths to the outage and PP&E data files.
 Use this command to run the dashboard:

 ```bash
 python dashboard.py --directory "datasets" --outage_file "outage_data.csv" --ppe_file "ppe.xlsx"
 ```

-If you don't want to use the terminal directly, you can use these commands on a Jupyter Notebook file.
+If you don't want to use the terminal directly, you can use these commands in a Jupyter Notebook file.
 Open `app.ipynb` and run the cell that contains the data preparation and dashboard commands.

 ### Tips for Running Scripts

 - Ensure that Python and all required libraries (as listed in the Prerequisites section) are properly installed in your environment.
 - Check that the specified data files exist in your directory before running the commands to avoid errors.

 ## Dashboard Features